Leah And Yitzhak Rabin: Dying For Peace

 I have no regrets, none whatsoever.
 I feel blessed and privileged with a life full of purpose.
 Yitzhak’s plate was always full, always in front of him.
 He was always striving to fulfill that purpose, from early morning until late evening.
 When he finished his day’s work he was always wondering, “What haven’t I done today and what will I do tomorrow?”
 He never dwelled too much on achievement . . . on glory.

 Now nothing really has the same meaning.
 I carry on but it’s so different . . . it’s not the same.
 While he was alive we shared this wonderful life . . . being there at almost every milestone in our countries history.
 What more could an Israeli couple wish for?

-I don’t believe it is irreparable, but it’s never been worse then right now.
+I don’t believe it is irreparable, but it’s never been worse than right now.
 The Palestinians have stopped believing in us anymore.
-At the same time there is a new reality already here.
+At the same time, there is a new reality already here.
 The Palestinians and the Israelis have mutual programs and continue meeting.
 Something has already been created on this road.
 We cannot turn back.